The Science

 LYRICISM AS A SCIENTIFIC DISCIPLINE

 Lyricism exists at the intersection of music, language, and cognition as indicated by the vertices of the center triangle above.
 In my research and experiences as a Hip Hop Kultural practitioner (specifically, a MC), I examine the affordances of using and attending to lyricism in relation to these vertices and areas of broader educational concern to which each vertex is connected.
-Essentially, I am guided by the question(s): What/How can the practice and study of lyricism contribute to our understanding and/or optimization of: (1) cognitive function and metacognitive habits; (2) language learning and language mediated learning; (3) cultural and environmental sustainability?
+Essentially, I am guided by the question(s): What/How can the practice and study of lyricism contribute to our understanding and/or optimization of: (1) cognitive function and metacognitive habits; (2) language learning and learning through language; (3) our social/cultural and environmental bonds?

 KEY FINDINGS